Test Complete

 The Physiologic Response to Bleeding

-The reason the body exists is to keep oxygen and sugar flowing to the brain.
-The flow of blood is the most important element of the brain's physiology, therefore the physiology of blood loss is closely tied to the physiology of the brain.
+The body exists to keep oxygen and sugar flowing to the brain.
+The flow of blood is the most important element of the brain's physiology, so the physiology of blood loss is closely tied to the physiology of the brain.

-Blood loss falls into one of two categories, compensated and decompensated.
-Blood loss is "compensated" when the body can alter other factors to keep the blood flow to the brain sufficient, it is "decompensated" when the loss of blood exceeds the ability of the heart and blood vessels to keep enough blood flowing to the brain.
+Blood loss falls into one of two categories: compensated and decompensated.
+While blood loss is "compensated" when the body can alter other factors to keep the blood flow to the brain sufficient, it is "decompensated" when the loss of blood exceeds the ability of the heart and blood vessels to keep enough blood flowing to the brain.

 The Body's Response to Bleeding

 The major factors that alter the body's response to blood loss are the rate of loss, age, and preexisting medical conditions.
-The young, old, and chronically ill are particularly susceptible to the effects of blood loss as their body has a reduced ability to either compensate for the loss, or a reduced ability to stop the loss of blood.
+The young, old, and chronically ill are particularly susceptible to the effects of blood loss as their bodies have a reduced ability to either compensate for the loss or stop the loss of blood.

-Several things can disrupt the process of hemostasis: clotting disorders, a disease of the kidneys/liver/spleen, medications for blood pressure/stroke/heart attack, and changes in temperature or hydration.
+Several things can disrupt hemostasis: clotting disorders, kidney/liver/spleen disease, medications for blood pressure/stroke/heart attack, and changes in temperature or hydration.

-SYSTEMIC RESPONSE: Beyond the local response designed to stop the loss of blood, the body also has mechanisms to improve blood flow to the brain in the event that mild to moderate loss does occur.
-The heart rate will increase as blood return to the heart decreases to ensure the arteries stay as full as possible, the arteries leading to the limbs and intestines will also vasoconstrict to ensure blood is routed to the brain.
+SYSTEMIC RESPONSE: Beyond the local response designed to stop blood loss, the body also has mechanisms to improve blood flow to the brain in the event that mild to moderate loss does occur.
+The heart rate will increase as blood return to the heart decreases to ensure the arteries stay as full as possible.
+The arteries leading to the limbs and intestines will also vasoconstrict to ensure blood is routed to the brain.

 Hypoperfusion and Severe Blood Loss.

-Shock varies in severity and the rate in which it progresses, in some patients, it may be barely noticeable for long periods of time, while in others the onset of shock to clinical death can occur in minutes.
+Shock varies in severity and the rate at which it progresses.
+In some patients, it may be barely noticeable for long periods of time, while in others, the onset of shock to clinical death can occur in minutes.
 In all patients, the major signs of entering shock are headache, fatigue, shortness of breath, excessive sense of calm, and heart rate changes.

-Note that low blood pressure is not on the list, it is a sign of shock but cannot be relied upon for its detection.
-Hypotension is a late-stage finding and a sign that decompensation has already occurred and the window to proactively treat shock has passed.
+Note that low blood pressure is not on the list.
+It is a sign of shock but cannot be relied upon for its detection.
+Hypotension is a late-stage finding, a sign that decompensation has already occurred and that the window to proactively treat shock has passed.

 Management of Hypoperfusion and Shock

 Excess blood loss prevents the heart from pumping correctly while also removing the fluid that carries oxygen to tissues.
-It is the combination of these two factors that kill patients.
+The combination of these two factors kills patients.
 Management of hypoperfusion due to blood loss focuses on maintaining the heart's ability to pump and reducing the amount of work it takes to move oxygen around the body.

 Restoring the ability of the heart to pump is done by replacing the lost blood volume with other fluids.
 While saline cannot carry oxygen as red blood cells do, it is enough to stabilize patients who are beginning to enter shock due to low blood volume.
 Lowering the amount of work required to move oxygen is done by giving the patient oxygen via nasal cannula or non-rebreather mask.
 If the combination of fluids and oxygen do not stabilize the patient, giving blood products is an option that is routinely used in higher levels of care.